Partitioned Tuning «Prev Next»

 FREELIST_GROUPS NUMBER Number of freelist groups allocated in this segment

-LOGGING VARCHAR2(3) Logging attribute of partition
+LOGGING VARCHAR2(3) Logging attribute of the partition (YES or NO)

 NUM_ROWS NUMBER Number of rows in the partition